Abolitionism in the United States: Violence against abolitionists

 Abolitionists nationwide were outraged by the murder of white abolitionist and journalist Elijah Parish Lovejoy by a proslavery mob in Alton, Illinois on 7 November 1837.
 Six months later, Pennsylvania Hall, an abolitionist venue in Philadelphia, was burnt to the ground by another proslavery mob on May 17, 1838.
 Both events contributed to the growing American debate over slavery and marked an increase in violence against abolitionists in the United States.

 Amos Dresser, a participant in the Lane Debates, was publicly whipped in Nashville.
 A gallows with a note from "Judge Lynch" was erected in front of Garrison's office.
 He, along with the Tappans, was hung in effigy in Charleston, S.C.
 Southern post offices burned rather than delivered abolitionist publications, in which they were supported by the national Post Office.
-President Andrew Jackson called the abolitiinists' tracts "unconstitutional and wicked."
+President Andrew Jackson called the abolitionists' tracts "unconstitutional and wicked."

 Burning of Pennsylvania Hall, home of the Pennsylvania Anti-Slavery Society.
 Print by John Caspar Wild.
 Note firemen spraying water on adjacent building.

 The prejudice of race appears to be stronger in the States which have abolished slavery, than in those where it still exists; and nowhere is it so intolerant as In those States where servitude has never been known.

 Similarly, Harriet Beecher Stowe stated that "The bitterness of Southern slaveholders was tempered by many considerations of kindness for servants born in their houses, or upon their estates; but the Northern slaveholder traded in men and women whom he never saw, and of whose separations, tears, and miseries he determined never to hear."